-Eighteen countries ranked above the United States in the percentage of 15-year-olds who had mastered such concepts (see Figure 1-1).
+Eighteen countries ranked above the United States in the percentage of 15-year-olds who had mastered such concepts (see Figure 1.1).

-The results were similar for an OECD science literacy test (see Figure 1-2), which had questions such as the following:
+The results were similar for an OECD science literacy test (see Figure 1.2), which had questions such as the following:

 A bus is moving along a straight stretch of road.
 The bus driver, named Ray, has a cup of water resting in a holder on the dashboard.
-Suddenly Ray has to average scores of

-FIGURE 1-2

-Approximate

-15-year-old
+Suddenly Ray has to slam on the brakes.
+What is most likely to happen to the water in the cup immediately after Ray slams on the brakes?

+- A. The water will stay horizontal. - B. The water will spill over side 1.

-students on the
+FIGURE 1.2 Approximate average scores of 15-year-old students on the OECD scientific literacy test.

-PISA scientific

-literacy test.

-(Statistics used by

-permission of the

-OECD and PISA.

-Figure courtesy of

-W. J. Koen.)
+(Statistics used by permission of the OECD and PISA.
+Figure courtesy of W. J. Koen.)